 Sarcoma Surgery Program

 The Connective Tissue Oncology Clinic (CTOC) at the Mass General Cancer Center houses one of the few medical teams in the world devoted to sarcomas.
-We are a high volume clinic, granting us a level of experience with these tumors that will make a difference in your outcome.
+We are a high-volume clinic, granting us a level of experience with these tumors that will make a difference in your outcome.

-Multidisciplinary Approach to Diagnosis and Treatment
+Collaborative Approach to Diagnosis and Treatment

 During your first appointment, your multidisciplinary care team, which includes a surgeon, will review your medical history with you and schedule any tests needed to help with diagnosis.
 The proper diagnosis of a soft-tissue sarcoma can be quite challenging, but an accurate diagnosis is essential to successful treatment.
 It is critical to have a proper pre-treatment biopsy, which is reviewed by an expert soft tissue pathologist.
 Our pathologists are dedicated to sarcoma and they use advanced testing to pinpoint the type of sarcoma you have.